kontena/akrobateo/README.md

 WATCH_NAMESPACE="default" ./output/akrobateo_darwin_amd64
 ```

+`LB_IMAGE` env variable can be set to define a custom LB image to be used.

 ## Deploying

 To deploy to live cluster, use manifests in `deploy` directory.
-It sets up the operator in `kube-system` namespace with proper service-account and RBAC to allow only needed resources.
+It sets up the operator in `kube-system` namespace with proper service-account and RBAC to allow access to only needed resources.

 ## Future